3roqlu/urban-land-cover-mapping/README.md

 - from https://eo-college.org/courses/urban-spaces/ Land in Focus - Urban Spaces.
 - with time series analysis for a point click aoi. (area of interest)
 - Data derived from  GEE (Google Earth Engine) image collection.
 Filter date: 2001 - 2018
-- You can reach the data set from google earth engine search console.
+- You can reach the data set from Google Earth Engine search console.